D0LBA3B/Dashbraco/README.md

 - **Unused Media List**: Identify unused media items to optimize storage space and improve site performance.
   - **Media Reports**: Run reports to view all unused media and download results as a CSV file.
   - **Media Management**: Delete or move unused media to the recycle bin directly from the dashboard.

+- **Recent User Activities**: Monitor and display the latest activities performed by users on your site.
+  - **Activity Feed**: View a detailed list of recent actions such as content publishing, editing, unpublishing, and more.
+  - **User Avatars**: Display user avatars next to their activities for easy identification.
+  - **Interactive Links**: Quickly navigate to the related content items linked to each activity.

 - **Widget Customization**: Enable or disable dashboard widgets to meet the specific needs of your site.
 - **Picture of the Day**: Display an inspiring picture or video of the day from NASA’s APOD (Astronomy Picture of the Day) API.
 - **Analytics Overview**: View analytics data in real-time including the number of visitors, page views, sessions, and bounce rate, with graphical representation of active users.